National team appearances in the FIFA World Cup: Droughts

 This section is a list of droughts associated with the participation of national football teams in the FIFA World Cups.
 1942 and 1946, when the tournament was not held due to World War II, are not included in the calculation of a drought.

-Longest active World Cup appearance droughts
+Active World Cup appearance droughts

 Does not include teams that have not yet made their first appearance or teams that no longer exist.

 Longest World Cup appearance droughts overall

+This is a list of the longest droughts between World Cup appearances.

-Only includes droughts begun after a team's first appearance and until the team ceased to exist.
+Only includes droughts begun after a team's first appearance until the team ceased to exist.